|

 Blue Ridge Parkway is on the North Carolina side of the Smoky Mountains and will require a road trip.

-This portion of the Smoky Mountains is well worth the drive to experience the fall colors then consider driving this famed stretch of highway.
+This portion of the Smoky Mountains is well worth the drive.
+If you want to experience the fall colors, then consider driving this famed stretch of highway.

-Because of the high elevation on the North Carolina side, there are tons of opportunities to take photos because the fall colors are in full bloom pretty early in the season.
+Because of the high elevation on the North Carolina side, there are tons of opportunities to take photos, especially early in the season, when the fall colors are in full bloom.

 Foothills Parkway